ifm/developerportal/v1.4.32/_sources/ODS/Zones/zones.md.txt

 }
 ```
 ### Example output
-In `FW 0.16.23` and `FW 1.0.14` the configuration and output of zones is limited to three zones.
+In current FW versions the configuration and output of zones is limited to three.

-The user can set up-to 3 zones at a time.
-Trying to set 4 zones in the JSON configuration will result it a JSON schema error: ifm3d / ifm3dpy custom error.
+Trying to set 4 zones in the JSON configuration will result in a JSON schema error: ifm3d / ifm3dpy custom error.

 The zone evaluation output is also limited to three zones.
 Independently of how many zones are configured, one zone output is a vector of three elements.
 The first element pertains to the first zone, the second element to the second zone, etc.